Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Finite number of layers

 \subsection{Phase diagram}

 Since bulk RG is more stable at room temperature, and bulk BG at higher temperatures, a phase transition occurs at some temperature in between.
 More in general, Fig.~\ref{fig:phase_diagram} shows a temperature vs $N$ phase diagram.
 Our results are consistent with the fact that growth of few layers graphene typically leads to BG.
 But they seem at odds with BG being the most common structure at room temperature.
 However, graphite likely forms in the 350-700 $^\circ$C range (650-1000 K), which favors BG (Table I, Fig.~\ref{fig:bulk_vs_T}), and under high pressures\cite{Nover2005}, which also favors BG according to our calculations (Fig.~\ref{fig:c_vs_a}).
 At higher temperatures, BG becomes more stable (RG transforms to BG, as we mentioned in the previous paragraph), and so it is possible that it remains in this local minimum as it cools down (even if RG is the most stable structure at room temperature).
 In addition, if BG is the most stable SS for a few layers, due to nucleation, further layers will continue stacking in the AB order.
 To be more precise, if the starting sequence consists of a few layers of AB stacked graphene $+-...+-$, then $+-...+-+$ has less energy than $+-...+--$.
 Therefore, it is not unreasonable that beyond certain amount of layers, RG becomes the most stable phase.
+As mentioned earlier, in our calculations BG is favored up to $N=5$, and for $N=4$, Ref.~\onlinecite{Lui2011} also obtained that BG is favored.
+In terms of the stability for $N \geq 6$, Ref.~\onlinecite{Yang2019} has observed up to 27 layers of RG.
+But the final structure depended strongly on the direction of transfer (due to the induced shear stress), so it is hard to draw definite conclusions about the stability of BG vs. RG under no external factors.